Email FacebookTwitterMenu burgerClose thin

 Tips for Dependent Care FSAs and Tax Credits

-• Navigating your dependent care expenses optimally isn’t always obvious.
-Taxes are complex, and everyone’s financial circumstances are different.
-A financial advisor can help you create a plan to pay for dependent care expenses in the most tax-advantaged way.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• A financial advisor can help you create a plan to pay for dependent care expenses in the most tax-advantaged way.
+Finding a financial advisor doesn’t have to be hard, either.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+Then, you can have a free introductory call with your advisor matches to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Parsing out qualifying expenses and dependents can be challenging.
 To ensure you make the most of your tax return, use this guide on the IRS rules and exceptions for claiming tax dependents.